-This is how to make a “Mikazuki”, which is used as a stay cloth for single kimono and yukata.
+This is how to make a “Mikazuki”, which is used as a stay cloth for hitoe-kimono and yukata.

 There are various types, such as shoulder cloth, long and thin ones, and crescent moon shaped.